LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.17.5
+*Released*: 26 October 2024
+- Remove reference to the experimental flag for plates.

 ### version 5.17.4
 *Released*: 25 October 2024
 - Add `SchemaQuery` properties on `AssayDefinitionModel`.